thunderbird/mailstrom/README.md

 pulumi config set --secret stalwart.postboot.postgresql_backend '$all_that_json'
 ```

+You'll need another secret set up containing the connection details for the tb-accounts database backend.
+Follow the
+same procedure, defining those connection details in the `stalwart.postboot.tb-accounts_backend` secret.

-You'll also need to set the web admin panel's password by setting `stalwart.postboot.fallback_admin_password` to some
+Finally, set the web admin panel's password by setting `stalwart.postboot.fallback_admin_password` to a secure string.
-secure string.

 Ensure these secrets are pushed to AWS by the `PulumiSecretsManager`: